PROJECT OVERVIEW

 How might we

-I created how might we questions that helped us better align on user’s tasks and goals:
+I created How Might We questions that helped us better align on the tasks and goals of both property visitors and security guards:

 1. How might we provide a safer and seamless experience of entering a room for property visitors?

-2. How might we provide a platform where monitoring video surveillance is automated so that security teams don’t have to manually do it and can focus on other duties?
+2. How might we provide a platform where monitoring video surveillance is automated so that security guards don’t have to manually do it and can focus on other duties?

 Wireframes